 Meet the Where People Meet partner panel

-Where People Meet was created in partnership with the Rayne Trust.
+The RSA created Where People Meet in partnership with the Rayne Trust.
 The Rayne Trust prioritises activities that promote positive social change, understanding and integration in the UK and abroad.
-Their wider Where People Meet programme is guided by the belief that people, wherever they are born or live, have the right to a good life.
-This is a long-term approach based on collective investment of resources to improve the prospects of communities, particularly those facing the most severe challenges.
+Their wider Where People Meet programme rests on the belief that everyone, wherever they are born or live, has the right to a good life.
+Overall, this is a long-term approach based on collective investment of resources and, as a result, aims to improve the prospects of communities, particularly those facing the most severe challenges.

 Their panel will include: